 The benefits of snowshoeing are many, including the opportunity for solitude in a relatively deserted environment.
 If you strike out in the park on an old road or logging trail, the only sound you may hear is the beating of your own heart and the wind in the pines.

-Though wildlife is pretty scarce in winter, tracks of otter, red squirrel, marten, fisher, deer, grouse, raven and snowshoe hare are often seen.
+Though wildlife is pretty scarce in winter, tracks of otter, red squirrel, American marten, fisher, deer, grouse, raven and snowshoe hare are often seen.

 The park does not mark any specific snowshoe trails, with the exception of occasional winters when a trail is marked on Sand Point.